tvheadend/tvheadend/docs/markdown/configure_tvheadend.md

 pre-defined values, but you may need to add muxes manually.

-* When creating a DVB-S network, be sure to set the orbital position of the satellite your dish is pointing, as some satellites provide additional information related to other nearby satellites that you may not be able to receive.
+* When creating a DVB-S network, be sure to set the orbital position of the satellite to which your dish is pointing, as some satellites provide additional information related to other nearby satellites that you may not be able to receive.